Pope Benedict XV: Ireland

+China

+Benedict XV attempted to establish bilateral relations with China.
+France, which had asserted its religious protectorate in China following the unequal treaties, contended that the Holy See had no sovereign territory and no right to act independently in international matters.
+In July 1918, the Holy See and the Republic of China's Beiyang government had reached a tentative agreement by which it would send a Papal Nuncio to the Beiyang government and China would send a minister to the Holy See.
+The proposed nuncio was German.
+France used this fact to contend that the diplomatic arrangement was a conspiracy between the Holy See and Germany.
+It gathered support from the other World War I allied powers to convince the Beiyang government to drop the tentative agreement.

 Church affairs

 Theology

 In internal Church affairs, Benedict XV reiterated Pius X's condemnation of Modernist scholars and the errors in modern philosophical systems in Ad beatissimi Apostolorum.
 He declined to readmit to communion scholars who had been excommunicated during the previous pontificate.
 However, he calmed what he saw as the excesses of the anti-Modernist campaign within the Church.
-On 25 July 1920, he wrote the motu proprio Bonum sane on Saint Joseph and against naturalism and socialism.
+On 25 July 1920, he delivered the motu proprio Bonum sane on Saint Joseph and against naturalism and socialism.

 Canon law reform

 In 1917 Benedict XV promulgated the Church's first comprehensive Code of Canon Law, the preparation of which had been commissioned by Pope Pius X, and which is thus known as the Pio-Benedictine Code.
 This Code, which entered into force in 1918, was the first consolidation of the Church's Canon Law into a modern Code made up of simple articles.
 Previously, Canon law was dispersed in a variety of sources and partial compilations.
 The new codification of canon law is credited with reviving religious life and providing judicial clarity throughout the Church.

 In addition, continuing the concerns of Leo XIII, he furthered Eastern Catholic culture, theology and liturgy by founding an Oriental Institute for them in Rome and creating the Sacred Congregation for the Oriental Church in 1917.
 In 1919, he founded the Pontifical Ethiopian College within the Vatican walls with St. Stephen's Church, behind St. Peter's Basilica, as the college's designated church.